omahs/golem-docs/docs/Ncreators/javascript/examples/demands.md

 })();
 ```

-Note `customFilter` is a function that accepts `proposal` object as its param and should return `true` or `false` depending on the decision based on the proposal properties.
+Note that `customFilter` is a function that accepts a `proposal` object as its parameter and should return `true` or `false` depending on the decision based on the proposal properties.

-Our custom function collects pricing data until we have a set from 10 proposals.
+Our custom function collects pricing data until we have a set of 10 proposals.
 Then it accepts proposals only if the price is lower than average from the last ten proposals.

-Provider price is calculated as product of prices define per specific usage counter,
+Provider price is calculated as the product of prices defined per specific usage counter,

 The counters are defined in `'golem.com.usage.vector'` property and the prices are defined in `'golem.com.pricing.model.linear.coeffs'`.
-The last element in the price coeffs array is a fixed element of the total price (one can consider it the one time price for deployment).
+The last element in the price coeffs array is a fixed element of the total price (one can consider it the one-time price for deployment).

 Note that the sequence of the counters is not fixed therefore we need to find the index of the specific counter.
-In our examples we take into account only the price related to the usage of the total environment (as our example task has a very short execution time).
+In our examples, we take into account only the price related to the usage of the total environment (as our example task has a very short execution time).